BigOunceChristo/bitpulse/test/functional/test-shell.md

 ```
 >>> test = TestShell().setup(num_nodes=2, setup_clean_chain=True)
-20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Initializing test directory /path/to/bitpulse_func_test_XXXXXXX
+20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Initializing test directory /path/to/bitpulsed_func_test_XXXXXXX
 ```
-The `TestShell` forwards all functional test parameters of the parent `bitpulseTestFramework` object.
+The `TestShell` forwards all functional test parameters of the parent `bitpulsedTestFramework` object.
 The full set of argument keywords which can be used to initialize the `TestShell` can be found in [section
 #6](#custom-testshell-parameters) of this document.